rschristopher/rschristopher.github.io/src/criticisms/quantum-computing.md

  for grant money
- in their fiat-funded universities, nor promoting scammy shitcoins, they could be funding themselves -- they could be the wealthiest people on earth -- unless they're full of shit.
+ in their fiat-funded universities, nor promoting scammy shitcoins.
+They
+ could be funding themselves;
+ they could be
+ the wealthiest people
+ on earth;
+ unless they're full of shit.

-The bounty is real.
+This bounty is up for grabs.
 All you need to do is
  develop a quantum computer
  that breaks Bitcoin's
  elliptical curve algorithm.
-These coins are otherwise
- considered lost.
 If the price started
  to decline due to the sudden
  supply shock of millions